Troy-Griffin/find-fasteners/README.md

 The object detection model was trained using transfer learning based off of the SSD-Mobilenet-v1 CNN (Convolutional Neural Network).
 The data for the model was captured using the handy tool from the [tutorial](https://www.youtube.com/watch?v=2XMkPW_sIGg&t=1s) created by [dusty-nv](https://github.com/dusty-nv) at NVIDIA.
 The image classification model was trained in a similar manner using the steps from this [tutorial](https://www.youtube.com/watch?v=sN6aT9TpltU&t=1942s).

+# 7. Some more details on the code

+We can adjust the size of objects we are looking for by adjusting the minimum area rectangle which we want the objects to occupy.
+In order to adjust this value change the number in the following line in the findFasteners.py file: <br>
+`if area > 2500:`

-# 7. Run the Script
+# 8. Run the Script

-To run the script use the following command in the Linux terminal: <br>
+To run the script use the following commands in the Linux terminal: <br>
+`cd ~/find-fasteners` <br>
 `python3 findFasteners.py`